minleychris/CLIClojure/README.md

 Currently this project is NOT suitable for production and quite likely never will be, but I'm having fun writing it so far.
 At some point I have to decide if this is a viable project in its own right to push to completion, but for now I'm really enjoying achieving the personal aims so it's useful to me even if its not to anyone else.
+Also, clojurePOSIX is a working title and might be subject to change in the future, if I can think of something better or things change or whatever.

 Approach